Camille Tissot

-Camille Papin Tissot (/fr/; 15 October 1868 - 2 October 1917) was a French naval officer and pioneer of wireless telegraphy who established the first French operational radio connections at sea.
+Camille Papin Tissot (/tiːˈsoʊ/, /fr/; 15 October 1868 - 2 October 1917) was a French naval officer and pioneer of wireless telegraphy who established the first French operational radio connections at sea.

 Life

 Camille Papin Tissot was the second child of Pierre Tissot and Adeline Alexandrine Gérardin, born on 15 October 1868.
 Their third child, Esther Adèle Tissot, was born on 1 April 1872.
 The two surviving children, Camille and Esther, were primarily raised by their mother, as their father was often at sea.

 Recommended by his father, Camille Tissot entered the naval college at Brest in 1884 when he was 16 years old.
 He studied navigation on the school ship Le Borda until 1886, and was then posted to the port of Brest.
 In the first years of his career in the navy, he was successively posted to various school ships and warships, finally to the cruiser "Coetlogon".
 He then turned to shore duty as of 23 January 1891.
 He agreed to temporarily occupy one of the teaching positions in physics and chemistry of the naval school.
 He stayed on for 21 years as a professor in École Navale.
 The passion of sciences having been transmitted to him by his father, he obtained the degree of Bachelor of the Physical sciences.
 It was as a professor in École Navale that he became devoted to the study of the electric oscillations and their application in the maritime field.

 Tissot acquired ranks during his various assignments: